CheetahTemplate3/cheetah3/README.rst

 Praise
 ------

+> I'm enamored with Cheetah

-"I'm enamored with Cheetah" - Sam Ruby, senior member of IBM Emerging Technologies Group & director of Apache Software Foundation
+Sam Ruby, a senior member of IBM Emerging
+Technologies Group & director of Apache Software Foundation

-"Give Cheetah a try.
+> Give Cheetah a try.
 You won't regret it. ...
 Cheetah is a truly powerful system. ...
-Cheetah is a serious contender for the 'best of breed' Python templating." - Alex Martelli
+Cheetah is a serious contender for the 'best of breed' Python templating.

+Alex Martelli

-"People with a strong PHP background absolutely love Cheetah for being Smarty, but much, much better." - Marek Baczynski
+> People with a strong PHP background absolutely love Cheetah for being Smarty, but much, much better.

+Marek Baczynski

-"I am using Smarty and I know it very well, but compiled Cheetah Templates with its inheritance approach is much powerful and easier to use than Smarty." - Jaroslaw Zabiello
+> I am using Smarty and I know it very well, but compiled Cheetah Templates with its inheritance approach is much powerful and easier to use than Smarty.

+Jaroslaw Zabiello

 "There is no better solution than Cheetah" - Wilk

-"A cheetah template can inherit from a python class, or a cheetah template, and a Python class can inherit from a cheetah template.
-This brings the full power of OO programming facilities to the templating system, and simply blows away other templating systems" - Mike Meyer
+> A cheetah template can inherit from a python class, or a cheetah template, and a Python class can inherit from a cheetah template.
+This brings the full power of OO programming facilities to the templating system, and simply blows away other templating systems

+Mike Meyer

-"Cheetah has successfully been introduced as a replacement for the overweight XSL Templates for code generation.
-Despite the power of XSL (and notably XPath expressions), code generation is better suited to Cheetah as templates are much easier to implement and manage." - `The FEAR development team
+> Cheetah has successfully been introduced as a replacement for the overweight XSL Templates for code generation.
+Despite the power of XSL (and notably XPath expressions), code generation is better suited to Cheetah as templates are much easier to implement and manage.

+`The FEAR development team
 <http://fear.sourceforge.net/docs/latest/guide/Build.html#id2550573>`_.

-"I've used Cheetah quite a bit and it's a very good package" - Kevin Dangoor, lead developer of TurboGears.
+> I've used Cheetah quite a bit and it's a very good package

+Kevin Dangoor, lead developer of TurboGears.